 This post is sponsored by American Family Insurance.
 All opinions are my own.

-Wednesday – Sesame Salad with Edamame by Ruffles & Truffles
+Wednesday – Black Bean Lettuce Wraps with Grilled Corn Salsa and Cilantro Lime Rice by Ruffles & Truffles

 Thursday – Bacon Ranch Quinoa Chicken Salad by Cupcakes & Kale Chips

 Friday – Summer Veggie Medley on Polenta by The Not So Cheesy Kitchen